What are EV startups doing to ride out weak demand?

 RIVIAN AUTOMOTIVE

-The move came weeks after the company said it was planning a weeks-long production shut down this year to upgrade its factories and cut costs.
+Rivian this year shut down its assembly line for weeks to retool the facility - a move meant to reduce costs and help the maker of R1S SUVs and R1T pickup trucks turn profitable.

-The company expects to produce 57,000 vehicles in 2024, well below estimates of 81,700 units.
-That is also far below the estimated 1.8 million vehicles Tesla delivered in 2023.
+To boost demand and increase efficiency, Rivian recently announced the second generation of vehicles with new drive units, upgraded software and fewer parts.

-After shying away from cutting the price of its vehicles last year, Rivian in February introduced lower-range options for its existing cars that are $3,100 cheaper.
+After shying away from cutting the price of its vehicles last year, Rivian in February introduced lower-range options for its existing cars.

 The startup has focused on reducing its cash burn by re-negotiating supply contracts and building some components in-house.
 Rivian posted cash and cash equivalents of $5.98 billion for the first quarter, compared with $7.86 billion in the fourth quarter.